 The MIPLC operates under a compact governance structure comprising three boards to ensure proper management, scientific advice, and feedback from the international scientific and practice community.
-These boards are, respectively, the Managing Board, the Scientific Advisory Board, and the Board of Trustees.
+These boards are, respectively, the Project Board, the Scientific Advisory Board, and the Board of Trustees.

 Scientific Advisory Board

 The MIPLC Scientific Advisory Board advises the Project Board on the scientific research program, and especially on the development of the LL.M. program, as well as on financial issues.
 It is composed of one representative each of the Max Planck Society, the University of Augsburg, the Technical University of Munich (TUM), and The George Washington University as well as of five external members who demonstrate recognized expertise in the research areas of the MIPLC.

 The current partner representatives on the Board are: